-Lydia Assouad is the El-Erian fellow at the Carnegie Middle East Center where her research focuses on public and political economics.
+Lydia Assouad was the El-Erian fellow at the Carnegie Middle East Center where her research focuses on public and political economics.

 The Lebanese are united in revolt, but their political system is not made to calm their rage.